-Symptoms can occur on average 7 to 14 days after contact with an individual infected with monkeypox but can range from 5 to 21 days.
-Symptoms of monkeypox can include:
+Symptoms can occur on average 6 to 13 days after contact with an individual infected with MPOX but can range from 5 to 21 days.
+Symptoms of MPOX can include:

 - Early flu-like symptoms:

 - Fever

 - Headache

-- o Muscle aches and backache
+- $\circ~$ Muscle aches and backache

-- Swollen lymph nodes
+- \circ Swollen lymph nodes

 - o Chills

-- o Exhaustion
+- \circ Exhaustion

+- \circ $\,$ Sore throat and cough

-- A rash or sores, sometimes located on or near the genitals or anus, but sometimes in other areas like the hands, feet, chest, or face - sores will go through several stages before healing
+- A rash or sores usually start on the face and spread elsewhere on the body including arms legs and trunk.
+Sometimes located on or near the genitals or anus, hands and feet.
+Sores will go through several stages before healing

 - Sores may be inside the body, including the mouth, vagina, or anus

 - Some people experience a rash or sore first, followed by other symptoms and some only experience a rash or sores.

-How do I get tested for monkeypox?
+How do I get tested for MPOX?

-Individuals who have symptoms consistent with monkeypox, especially those with a high-risk exposure to a human case of monkeypox or a history of travel to a region that has reported confirmed cases of monkeypox, should be tested.
+Individuals who have symptoms consistent with MPOX, especially those with a high-risk exposure to a human case of MPOX or a history of travel to a region that has reported confirmed cases of MPOX, should be tested.
 Assessment by a health care provider is required who will order the appropriate testing if clinically indicated.

-All individuals who are tested for monkeypox must self-isolate until the infection is ruled out by laboratory testing.
-Those that test positive must isolate until no longer contagious (e.g., scabs have fallen off and new skin has formed underneath, typically 2-4 weeks).
+All individuals who are tested for MPOX must selfisolate until the infection is ruled out by laboratory testing.
+Those that test positive must isolate until no longer contagious (e.g., scabs are healing, and direction provided by the Simcoe Muskoka District Health Unit.
+You are recovered from MPOX when all the scabs have fallen off and new skin has formed underneath, typically 2-4 weeks).

-Tel: 721-7520

-Toll free: 1-877-721-7520 www.simcoemuskokahealth.org
+Tel: 721-7520 Toll free: 1-877-721-7520 www.simcoemuskokahealth.org